 - premium quality

 - versatile: from paper to glass and clay

 - great gift for beginners

-- may be more expensive then alternatives but they are worth it
+- maybe more expensive than alternatives but they are worth it

-- rarely the finished product is ruined in dishwasher or oven
+- rarely the finished product is ruined in the dishwasher or oven

 How to use acrylic paint on glass – Tutorial